 'Trespasser' struck, killed by Tri-Rail train in southern Palm Beach County

-A "trespasser" on the tracks was struck and killed by a Tri-Rail train between the Boca Raton and Delray Beach stations Sunday morning, a Tri-Rail spokesman told WPTV.
+A male "trespasser" on railroad tracks was struck and killed by a southbounf Tri-Rail train between the Boca Raton and Delray Beach stations Sunday morning, according to Tri-Rail and Delray Beach police.

+The crash at 9:45 a.m, which involved a man believed to be homeless, in the 3300 block of South Congress Avenue south of Linton Boulevard where street traffic was not affected, Delray Beach police spokesman Ted White said.

-Southbound train 667 with 60 passengers was delayed vduring an investigation by Boca Raton police, Victor Garcia said.
+Southbound train 667 with 60 passengers was delayed during a police investigation, Victor Garcia said.
 The train was scheduled to arrive at the Boca Raton station off Yamatto and Interstate 95 at 9:29 a.m.

-A temporary bus bridge has been set up between the two stations.
+A temporary bus bridge was been set up between the two stations.

 Tri-Rail posted an update on Facebook and Twitter.